ufidon/sec/labs/lab06/README.md

 You may follow this [installation video](https://youtu.be/oq3rhIjrnGM).

+**Note**

+1. *Don't try more than one methods on the same VM, otherwise they will be messed up*
-*In all these methods, if your scan configs are missing, just leave the VM running for several hours until you see the scan configs.*
+2. *In all these methods, if your scan configs are missing, just leave the VM running for one or two hours until you see the scan configs.*
+3. *Run those update commands every one or two hours until you have all the required data*
+4. *The smoothest method is Method 1 demonstrated in the installation video above*
+5. *Using a freshly-made VM is suggested, especially after failed many times*

 ```bash
 # ===== Method 1: Install gvm from PPA ======